-- Admit that the board itself was inexcusably remiss for not holding the president accountable for a number of significant failings?
+- Admit that the board itself was inexcusably remiss for allowing the president to break state law?

 - Resign from the board en toto as the Willow Creek board recently did?

 I know firsthand that Simpson’s board chair at the time had no hope.
-Slouched in his chair with his hand on his forehead, former Chairman Dyk said with exasperation, “I’m hopeless.”
+Slouched in his chair with his hand on his forehead, former Chairman Dyk who was sitting next to me, said with exasperation, “I’m hopeless.”

 Hopelessness led the Simpson board yet further into sin.